viamrobotics/docs/docs/extend/custom-components-remotes.md

 1. Code a new model of a built-in resource type.
 You can do this by creating a new interface that implements required methods.
 The new model must implement any functions of the built-in resource type marked as required in its RDK API definition.
 2. Register the custom component on a new gRPC server instance and start the server.
 3. Add the server as a [remote](/manage/parts-and-remotes/) of your robot.
-4. Configure a command to launch this remote server as a [process](/appendix/glossary/#term-process) of your robot to make sure the remote server is always running alongside the rest of your robot.
+4. Configure a command to launch this remote server as a {{< glossary_tooltip term_id="process" text="process" >}} of your robot to make sure the remote server is always running alongside the rest of your robot.

 Each remote server can host one or many custom components.